 Religion at One with Science

-A Deiwist may meditate daily at some peaceful time and place, to commune with one or another of the various goddesses and gods of Deiwos — or with Óljamma Herself — and seek guidance, encouragement, affirmation, understanding, wisdom, hope, mercy, life, love, truth, peace, and faith.
+Deiwists may meditate daily at some peaceful time and place, either alone or in small groups, to commune with one or another of the various goddesses and gods of Deiwos — or with Óljamma Herself — and seek guidance, encouragement, affirmation, understanding, wisdom, hope, mercy, life, love, truth, peace, and faith.
 On special, ceremonial occasions, a crystal sphere may be used to assist in meditation.

 Deiwists may express gratitude before a meal to the goddesses Dheghom Matér and Áusos (for any plant foods being consumed), the gods Páuson and Máwort (for any animal foods being consumed), and particular gratitude toward the sacrificed plants and animals themselves.
+Deiwists may avoid processed foods where practical — processed flours, sugars, artificial ingredients, industrial preparation, etc. — in favor of a wide variety of whole foods prepared in the home.

 Deiwists may choose to employ the ceremonial Gaian calendar.

 Deiwists may celebrate the changing of the seasons every year at the solstices and equinoxes.
 On the day of the hibernal solstice, they might celebrate Latom Ghimós [ˈlatɔm ghɪˈmos 🔊] and invoke the godling Élba.
 On the day of the vernal equinox, they might celebrate Latom Wesros [ˈlatɔm ˈwesrɔs 🔊] and invoke the maiden goddess Pría.
 On the day of the estival solstice, they might celebrate Latom Sámosjo [ˈlatɔm ˈsamɔsjɔ 🔊] and invoke the mother goddess Pltawí Matér.
 On the day of the autumnal equinox, they might celebrate Latom Ósenos [ˈlatɔm ˈosɛnɔs 🔊] and invoke the elder deity Bhrghontí.
 Note that the dates of these festivals will be different in the northern and southern hemispheres because of where the hemispheres’ seasons fall within the year.
 The first day of every year, 1 Mahina on the Gaian calendar, is celebrated as Latom Newosjo Átnosjo [ˈlatɔm nɛˈwosjɔ ˈatnɔsjɔ 🔊] (New Year), with “Ghoilom Newom Atnom!” [ˈghoɪlɔm ˈnewɔm ˈatnɔm 🔊] (“Happy New Year!”) being a benediction proper to the occasion.